Work schedule and hours

 Why do crews leave and come back to the same areas multiple times?

-- Resurfacing and restriping requires several steps over the next four months with crews returning to the same area multiple times.
+- Resurfacing and restriping requires several steps with crews returning to the same area multiple times.
 Please watch for temporary “No Parking” signs.

 72-hour notice of resurfacing